AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

             return self.left.find_max()
         return self.data
 ```
-- Finally let's add the Delete function which will take care of all the circumstances which occurs during the Deletion of a particular Node.
+- Finally, let's add the Delete function which will take care of all the circumstances which occurs during the Deletion of a particular Node.

 ```
 def delete(self,value):